 1st April 2019 to 31st March 2020

-To pay a reduced main rate on CCL charges, energy intensive businesses must enter into a climate change agreement (CCA) with the Environment Agency.
-A CCA is a voluntary agreement to reduce energy use and CO2 emissions.
+To pay a reduced main rate on CCL charges, energy-intensive businesses must enter into a climate change agreement (CCA) with the Environment Agency.
+A CCA is a voluntary agreement that aims to reduce energy use and CO2 emissions.

 Businesses which agree to be bound by a CCA will receive a reduction of 90% in the CCL rate paid on electricity bills, and a 65% reduction on all other fuels.
 You can check if your business is eligible to sign up to a CCA, here.

-For more information on the Climate Change Levy (CCL), including how to find it on your itemised business energy bill, please call the Gazprom Energy customer service team on 0161 837 3395.
+For more information on the Climate Change Levy (CCL), including how to find it on your itemised business energy bill, we'd be happy to help.
+Give the Gazprom Energy customer service team a call on 0161 837 3395.